BrianPugh/cyclopts/docs/source/api.rst

              commands: Tuple[str, ...]
                 The CLI strings that led to the current command function.
              bound: Dict[str, Any]
-                The bound arguments (before App and Group converters/validators) from the CLI.
+                The bound tokens (before App and Group converters/validators) from the CLI.
                 Keys are CLI keyword options **WITHOUT** the leading ``--``.
              """
              ...